-- 1. Right-of-way - a.
-Approval criterion for width of the right-of-way.
-The size of the shared court right-of-way must be sufficient to accommodate expected users and uses.
-The size must take into consideration the characteristics of the site and vicinity, such as the pedestrian system, structures, traffic safety, natural features, and the community activities that may occur within the shared court. - b.
-Standards for length of the right-of-way.
-A shared court may be up to 150 feet long. - c.
-Standards for configuration of elements within the right-of-way. - 1) The Bureau of Development Services has approved the configuration of elements within the street right-of-way, including a specific paving treatment and traffic calming measures; - 2) Shared courts must be dead-end streets.
-Through shared courts are not allowed. - 3) Shared courts must include at least 250 square feet of grassy area, play area, or dedicated gardening space, exclusive of vehicle parking areas.
+- (2) Shared courts must be dead-end streets.
+Through shared courts are not allowed. - (3) Shared courts must include at least 250 square feet of grassy area, play area, or dedicated gardening space, exclusive of vehicle parking areas.
 This area must be at least 15 feet wide at its narrowest dimension. - d.
 Standards for turnarounds.
 Turnarounds are not required for a shared court, unless required by the City Engineer, Bureau of Development Services, or Fire Bureau. - 2.
 Standards for land divisions with shared courts.
-Land division that include a shared court must meet the following standards: - a.
-A shared court is allowed only in multi-dwelling, commercial, or employment zones; - b.
+Land divisions that include a shared court must meet the following standards: - a.
+A shared court is allowed only in multi-dwelling, commercial/mixed use, employment, or campus institution zones; - b.
 Up to 16 lots may have a front lot line on a shared court; - c.
 Lots with a front lot line on a shared court must be developed with attached houses, detached houses, duplexes or attached duplexes; and - d.
-The Fire Bureau has approved the land division for emergency access.
+The Fire Bureau has approved the land division for emergency access. - H. Standard for street trees.
+For existing and proposed public streets, the City Forester, in consultation with the City Engineer, has preliminarily approved the proposal and found it acceptable for the retention of existing street trees and providing adequate areas for future street tree planting.
+For private streets, the Bureau of Development Services has preliminarily approved the street tree planting plan.